-\\\Honors Convocation and Scholars Day - no classes between 1 p.m. and 5 p.m.
+Honors Convocation and Scholars Day - no classes between 1pm

 ADMISSIONS

 Saint Martin's University seeks to enroll students of all ages and backgrounds who will benefit from the distinctive, personalized education provided by the University.

 Admission to Saint Martin's University is not based on any single criterion.
 Traditional indicators of a potential student's academic ability are considered important and are carefully weighed in all admission decisions.
 Consideration also is given to an applicant's life experiences, level of motivation, eagerness to participate in the educational process, and commitment to serve the needs of the community.